 Derek Harmon, DO

-Dr. Derek Harmon is the Emergency Department Medical Director at Carolinas HealthCare System NorthEast.
-He previously served as the Assistant Medical Director for the Department of Emergency Medicine, and the Medical Director for EMS Specialty Team at NorthEast.
+Dr. Derek Harmon was previously the Medical Director at Carolinas HealthCare System NorthEast. before that, he served as the Assistant Medical Director for the Department of Emergency Medicine, and the Medical Director for EMS Specialty Team at NorthEast.

 Dr. Harmon received his Bachelor’s of Science in Nursing from Duke University, and a Bachelor’s of Science in Emergency Medical Care from Western Carolina.
 He went on to The Edward Via Virginia College of Osteopathic Medicine to earn his Doctor of Osteopathic Medicine degree.
 He completed his Emergency Medicine Residency at Southern Ohio Medical Center; Ohio University College of Osteopathic Medicine.
 He also acquired residency training at Nationwide Children’s Hospital, Grant Medical Center, and UMBC R Cowley Adams Shock Trauma at the University of Maryland Medical Center.